OceanOutcomes/ocean-outcomes/what-we-do/our-impact/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a2uF8zTtVmU?si=evTtexYJUf99fLGJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-*Hear the story of O2 straight from its roots — founding members Perry Broderick and Rich Lincoln share how this vision first came to life.*
+*Founding members Perry Broderick and Rich Lincoln share the story of how Ocean Outcomes came to be: a story of purpose and the people who believed something better was possible—for oceans, seafood, and the communities that depend on both.*

 ----